braksator/webarchiver/README.md

 | startsWith        | char[]        | Regex escaped chars that a fragment can start with.                       | ```['<', '{', '\\(', '\\[']```                                |
 | endsWith          | char[]        | Regex escaped chars that a fragment can end with.                         | ```['>', '}', '\\)', '\\]', '\\n', '\\s']```                  |

-Note: the default values for startsWith and endsWith shown here in the rendered markdown are incorrect, view as plain text or check the source code to see the properly regex escaped chars.

 You may override some or all of these options at **options.dedupe**, your options will be merged into the defaults.
 You can set **options.dedupe** to false to disable deduplication.